-Deborah is passionate about leveraging communications and design to advance ecological, regenerative agriculture.
-As a participant in the EcoFarm Conference for over 10 years she leads EcoFarm's outreach strategies with experience rooted in agricultural marketing, farmer education, farmers' market development, and food justice.
-Deborah has worked with Agriculture & Land-Based Training Association (ALBA), Multinational Exchange for Sustainable Agriculture (MESA), Community Agroecology Network (CAN), and Awe Sum Organics.
-She currently serves on the Board of Directors of the Santa Cruz Community Farmers’ Markets (SCCFM) and has served on the Certified Farmers’ Market Advisory Committee of the California Department of Food & Agriculture (CDFA), and the California Food & Justice Coalition (CFJC).
+Deborah has been an EcoFarm junkie since 2003 and worked here since 2013.
+When she's not leveraging communications to advance ecological agriculture she is with her son in tow.
+Bilingual in Spanish and Portuguese, Deborah has worked with the Agriculture & Land-Based Training Association (ALBA), Multinational Exchange for Sustainable Agriculture (MESA), Community Agroecology Network (CAN), and Awe Sum Organics.
+She serves on the Board of Directors of the Santa Cruz Community Farmers’ Markets and has served on the California Department of Food & Agriculture's Certified Farmers’ Market Advisory Committee and the California Food & Justice Coalition.

 Dina has been involved with EcoFarm in some capacity for the past thirty years.
 She served on the Board of Directors for ten years and has been part of the planning committee for twenty five years.
 Dina is the founder of BluDog Consulting, a company that teaches beginning farmers basic marketing and sales techniques both one on one an in a classroom setting.
 Clients include Multicultural Exchange of Sustainable Agriculure (MESA), Agriculture and Land-Based Training Association (ALBA), Center for Land-Based Learning, and a host of farmers and businesses.

 Erin first became interested in sustainable agriculture through working on the campus farm and gardens as a student at UC Santa Cruz.
 She has since worked at several Santa Cruz farms and gardens, and has visited and volunteered at farms in other regions as well, from a dairy farm in Switzerland to a banana and coffee farm in Costa Rica, as a way to explore her interest in the field.
-As Communications Coordinator at EcoFarm, Erin hopes to gain experience in integrating her educational background in Literature with her work experience and interest in sustainable agriculture as a way to help promote the amazingly diverse variety of food grown and made sustainably in our area!
+As Communications Coordinator at EcoFarm, Erin enjoys integrating her educational background in literature with her work experience and interest in sustainable agriculture as a way to help promote the amazingly diverse variety of food grown and made sustainably in our area!